snowleopard/selective/paper/response.md

 getProgramEffects = getOver . runSelect toOver
 ```

 The natural transformation `toState` needs no changes.
 This fix not only improves performance, but also makes the implementation more consistent.
-We'll happily implement it in the revision.
+We'll happily make the fix in the revision.

 > **C:** At least, I would like to see a concrete instance that is Selective but (at least believed) not (to be) ArrowChoice. [...]
 I do not believe that we "could use arrows to solve our static analysis and speculative execution examples"